 Probable cause, when it comes to search and seizure, is generally defined as the reasonable belief of a police officer that a crime has occurred.
 It is a necessary component for an officer to arrest someone without a warrant.
-In the traffic accident context, an example would be if upon arriving at the scene of an accident, a police officer smelled a strong odor of marijuana coming from the vehicle and saw a green leafy substance on the driver’s clothes.
-It is reasonable to assume from these facts that the driver possessed marijuana and therefore had committed a crime.
+In a traffic accident, an example would be if, upon arriving at the scene of an accident, a police officer smelled a strong odor of marijuana coming from the vehicle and saw a green leafy substance on the driver’s clothes.
+It is reasonable to assume from these facts that the driver possessed marijuana and, therefore, committed a crime.

 Incident to Arrest

-You may have heard that a search was conducted “incident to an arrest.”
+You may have heard that a search was conducted “incidentally to an arrest.”
 In the above example, if the police officer decided there was probable cause to arrest the driver for marijuana possession, he would most likely be justified in conducting a search of the passenger compartment of the vehicle as well as searching the person of the driver and passengers.
-The courts have carved this exception to the rule out of the need to protect police officers as well as the need to effectively secure what would now be considered a crime scene.
+The courts have carved this exception to the rule out of the need to protect police officers as well as the need to secure what would now be considered a crime scene effectively.

 The Plain View Doctrine

 Another exception to the warrant requirement is known as the plain view doctrine.
 This legal concept simply means that if the items to be seized are in plain view, the police typically do not need a warrant.
 Using the same example, imagine that the police officer arrived at the accident scene and did not have any evidence of marijuana possession.
 During his investigation, he saw a couple of plastic-wrapped bales in the back seat filled with a green leafy substance.
-Chances are, he would be justified in searching the packages in that they were clearly visible to anyone who happened by the vehicle.
+Chances are, he would be justified in searching for the packages in that they were clearly visible to anyone who happened by the vehicle.